grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/extend-the-grafana-ui-with-links.md

 ---
 id: extend-the-grafana-ui-with-links
 title: Use extensions to add links to app plugins
-description: Learn how to add links to the Grafana user interface from an app plugin
+description: Learn how to add links to the Grafana user interface from an app plugin.
 keywords:
   - grafana
   - plugins